-number of elements, whereas the intrinsic approach achieves the Delaunay property without changing the number of elements (Figure 28, left).
-In particular, Shewchuk [2002b, Section 7.1] discusses extrinsic Delaunay refinement of surface meshes, which essentially amounts to applying planar Delaunay refinement independently in each triangle.
-The same can also be achieved using only edge splits and planar flips [Dyer et al. 2007; Liu et al. 2015], and in fact Ye et al. [2020] show that interpolating scalar functions to such a mesh yields a Rippa-like smoothness guarantee.
-However, beyond increasing element counts, a disadvantage of geometry-preserving extrinsic Delaunay remeshing is that such schemes cannot possibly improve small triangle corner angles which appear in an input mesh (Figure 28, right).
+Instead of taking the intrinsic approach, it is also possible to construct traditional, extrinsic triangle meshes which satisfy the intrinsic Delaunay criterion while also preserving the geometry.
+However, preserving the extrinsic geometry is stricter requirement than preserving only the intrinsic geometry: the resulting meshes may require inserting a large number of elements, whereas the intrinsic approach achieves the Delaunay property without changing the number of elements (Figure 4.8, left).
+In particular, Shewchuk [She02b, Section 7.1] discusses extrinsic Delaunay refinement of surface meshes, which essentially amounts to applying planar Delaunay refinement independently in each triangle.
+The same can also be achieved using only edge splits and planar flips [DZM07; Liu+15], and in fact Ye et al. [Ye+20] show that interpolating scalar functions to such a mesh yields a Rippa-like smoothness guarantee.
+However, beyond increasing element counts, a disadvantage of geometry-preserving extrinsic Delaunay remeshing is that such schemes cannot possibly improve small triangle corner angles which appear in an input mesh (Figure 4.8, right).
 In contrast, intrinsic remeshing has significant freedom to improve skinny corner angles while preserving intrinsic geometry.